MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 #### Hex Colors

-Hex color codes are a common way to specify colors using six hexadecimal digits representing RGB values.
-The `Color` class supports direct conversion to and from hex format:
+Hex color codes are a standard method of specifying colors by using a hash sign (#) and then six hexadecimal digits (0-9 and a-f).
+The `Color` class supports conversion to and from hex format:

 ```ts
 // From hex to Color